kubernetes/enhancements/keps/sig-scheduling/6012-composite-podgroup-api/README.md

 The feature starts working again.

+However, while the feature was disabled in kube-scheduler, pods belonging to existing group hierarchies might have been scheduled as members of flat, independent `PodGroups`, and their placement may not satisfy the constraints of their ancestor `CompositePodGroups` (e.g., pods of a `CompositePodGroup` constrained to a single rack might have been spread across multiple racks).
+This is the same failure mode as described in the [Version Skew Strategy](#version-skew-strategy) section: after the feature is reenabled, it may not be possible to schedule any other pod belonging to such a group hierarchy, since no candidate placement of the affected `CompositePodGroup` can include all the nodes where its already scheduled pods are running.

+In such case, the operator is expected to delete the faulty pods manually to unblock further scheduling, i.e. the pods of the affected `CompositePodGroup` subtree whose placement violates its constraints (in the simplest case, all of its bound pods).
+Once recreated (typically by the workload controller), these pods can be scheduled together with the remaining pods of the hierarchy in a way that satisfies the multi-level constraints.

 ###### Are there any tests for feature enablement/disablement?

 The scheduler algorithm changes are purely in-memory and don't require any dedicated